Documentation Index

 cordon service install --scope user # installs user

-After setup, use commands like cordon route add and cordon route edit to add and modify routes.
-For automation, run cordon setup non-interactively (e.g. --yes) instead of maintaining a hand-written config.
+After setup, use commands like cordon route add, cordon route edit, cordon listener add, and cordon listener edit to modify credential rules.
+For automation, prefer non-interactive CLI flags (for example, cordon setup --yes or fully-flagged cordon route add) instead of maintaining a hand-written config.

 cordon service install does not write cordon.toml — it points an OS service at an existing file, typically the project-local file setup produced.